klust/windows-client-HPC/docs/3_Software/3_04_SSHFS.md

 ### Commercial implementations

+This list by no means aims to be complete.

+-   [Mountain Duck](https://mountainduck.io/) is a package from the developers of CyberDuck that supports not only the sftp protocol (on which sshfs implementations are based) but also several cloud storage technologies, including S3.
+Contrary to CyberDuck it also allows to mount volumes and claims to use smart synchronization that also enables offline work.
+It supports both Windows and macOS.

 -   [NetDrive](https://www.netdrive.net/) is a commercial package for Windows and macOS that does not only support SSHFS but can also mount several other types of cloud storage as if it is a local file system, including, e.g., S3.
 There is a personal version which is still relatively cheap, but the